jehiah/safe_streets/cyclists_with_cameras.md

 # Cyclists With Cameras

-The TCL in NYC accepts reports from the general public of misconduct by drivers of Taxi and For Hire Vehicles.
+The TLC in NYC accepts reports from the general public of misconduct by drivers of Taxis and For Hire Vehicles (FHV).
 Based on reports it can levy fine drivers, and is willing to do so for traffic violations including blocking bicycle lanes.
 A growing movement to use this as a tool for increasing enforcement and improving cyclist and pedestrian safety has become known as [#CyclistsWithCameras](https://twitter.com/hashtag/CyclistswithCameras?src=hash)

 ## Legal Basis